waveware4ai/SandBox4Linux/README.md

 ===========================================
 ```
 SandBox is isolated from the host and has a complete Ubuntu22 environment, even if it is a different Linux distribution.
-In other words, useradd is possible internally, and a separate sshd daemon can also be run.
+In other words, useradd/apt install commands is possible internally, and a separate sshd daemon can also be run.
 In conclusion, you can create a portable environment that is completely isolated from the host system,
 and if you use Python and nVidia GPU, it can provide the best testing/service environment.
 ※ Portable Python can be downloaded by referring to the link below.